niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

 github-handle: niklaslong
 ---

-I recently had to implement a controller which took care of receiving and processing Webhooks.
+I recently had to implement a controller which took care of receiving and processing webhooks.
 The thing is, the API could send many different payloads to the webhook callback and there was only one tired and bloated controller action responsible for welcoming them.
 This didn't really seem to fit with the concept of using routes to identify controller actions.
 So I set out to find a better solution.

 <!--break-->